How to calculate inventory turnover ratio

 Ideally, you’d look to benchmark your turnover against similar businesses in your industry, but if this proves challenging, look at your trends and how to improve them.

-However, there is a fine line between having a high inventory turnover ratio and running out of stock.
+However, there’s a fine line between having a high stock turnover ratio and running out of stock.
 Insufficient inventory levels can lead to lost sales opportunities, unhappy customers and a damaged reputation over time.

 So how do you optimise your inventory turnover rates?